 Ubuntu sudo apt install syncthing

-Fedora dnf install syncthing.
+Fedora dnf install syncthing

 configuring

-After it’s installed, run it for the first time in a terminal on your main machine: syncthing.
+.
 It’ll open up a webpage with an address of localhost:8384.
 Do the same for the other machine so they can automatically pick up on each other’s ID’s for later.

 It’ll prompt you to set a password, go ahead and do it.

-By default, Syncthing creates a folder called Sync in ~/Sync you can use that folder to sync your files.
+you can use that folder to sync your files.
 Or what I do is sync every separate directory I want both computers to have.
 As you saw, I have three directories I’m syncing.

-Let’s create a test folder: on our main machine first mkdir ~/test.
+.
 Now back on Syncthing’s home page click “add folder” and fill it out like so:

 On the sharing tab you’ll see the ID of the other computer pop up go ahead and choose it, if you don’t make sure you have syncthing open on both computers and you’ll see it populate.